SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Evaluating Safety-Alignment Methods

 \tit{\oursbold \textbf{Score}} To combine these axes into a single holistic metric, we define the overall alignment score, \ours, as the harmonic mean of the four components:

+Here, $\lambda_S, \lambda_P, \lambda_Q,$ and $\lambda_R$ are positive scaling coefficients that control the relative importance of each axis.
+They allow practitioners to reweight the contribution of safety ($S$), performance ($P$), quality ($Q$), and robustness ($R$) depending on the use-case requirements or deployment priorities, while preserving the imbalance-penalizing properties of the harmonic mean.
+In our analyses, we set all $\lambda$’s to 1, to reduce the score to the standard harmonic mean across the four components.
+The harmonic mean penalizes imbalance ensuring that excelling in one axis cannot compensate for poor performance in another.

-The harmonic mean penalizes imbalance—ensuring that excelling in one axis cannot compensate for poor performance in another.
-Ultimately, the \ours score provides a concise yet comprehensive measure of a method’s ability to balance safety, utility, and robustness under real-world post-training conditions.
+Ultimately, the \ours score provides a concise yet comprehensive measure of a method’s ability to balance safety, utility, and robustness under real-world post-training conditions, where interpretative significance lies in the relative ranking across methods rather than in the absolute magnitude of the score.